veggiemonk/awesome-docker/README.md

 ### Volume Management / Data

 - [Blockbridge](https://github.com/blockbridge/blockbridge-docker-volume) - The Blockbridge plugin is a volume plugin that provides access to an extensible set of container-based persistent storage options.
 It supports single and multi-host Docker environments with features that include tenant isolation, automated provisioning, encryption, secure deletion, snapshots and QoS.
-By [@blockbridge][blockbridge]
+By [@blockbridge](https://github.com/blockbridge)
 - [Convoy](https://github.com/rancher/convoy) - an open-source Docker volume driver that can snapshot, backup and restore Docker volumes anywhere.
 By [@rancher][rancher]
 - [Docker Machine NFS](https://github.com/adlogix/docker-machine-nfs) Activates NFS for an existing boot2docker box created through Docker Machine on OS X.
 - [Docker Unison](https://github.com/leighmcculloch/docker-unison) A docker volume container using Unison for fast two-way folder sync.
 Created as an alternative to slow boot2docker volumes on OS X. By [@leighmcculloch](https://github.com/leighmcculloch)